 It should be understood that the work you submit represents your own effort.
 You have not copied from anyone else.
-An exception is the Scala code from KEATS and the code I showed during the lectures, which you can both use.
+An exception is the Scala code I showed during the lectures, which you can use.
 You can also use your own code from the CW 1.